artemis-sbs/sbs_utils/docs/_sources/tutorials/entry.rst.txt

 sbs_utils systems
 ^^^^^^^^^^^^^^^^^^^^^^

-Systems provide a for handling things in a common why.
+Systems provide for handling things in a common why.
+These are the system sbs_utils provides.

 - The GUI System
 - The tick Dispatcher